snyawalo not found in database

 - French 201

-Shureka Nyawalo (BA Truman State University, MA Penn State University) has taught courses in French at several institutions before coming to the College of Wooster.
+Shureka Nyawalo (BA Truman State University, MA Penn State University, PhD Université Boreaux Montaigne) has taught courses in French at several institutions before coming to the College of Wooster.
 After spending a year in Geneva, Switzerland, funded by a Fulbright grant, Professor Nyawalo began her graduate work in French at Penn State University, specializing in applied linguistics.
-She is currently completing her doctorate from Université Bordeaux Montaigne in linguistics with a specialty in phonology.
 A native of Aurora, Illinois, Shureka Nyawalo began her studies in French in middle school and continued on through high school, through her undergraduate years and into a doctoral program.
 At Wooster, she will teach elementary- and intermediate-level courses in French, as well as upper-level courses in linguistics.
 In her spare time, Professor Nyawalo enjoys exercising and spending time with family and friends.